 The venous return passes the veins which run analogically along the arteries which also have the same name.

-The muscle contractions of the ureters are caused by pacemaker cells of the renal pelvis calicopelvic system, so that the ureters contract from cranial to caudal and transport urine in the direction of the urinary bladder.
+The muscle contractions of the ureters are caused by pacemaker cells of the renal pelvis calico pelvic system so that the ureters contract from cranial to caudal and transport urine in the direction of the urinary bladder.

 The vegetative nerve system has the following influence:

 The sympathetic innervation is assured by the Ganglia aorticorenalia and the Plexus hypogastricus inferior.
-These influence the regulation of the vascular tone by inhibiting the ureter peristalsis.
+These influence the regulation of vascular tone by inhibiting the ureter peristalsis.

 The ureters are supplied parasympathetically through the Nervi splanchnici pelvici and partly through the Nervus vagus.
 These provide support and promote the ureter peristalsis.

 The lymphatic drainage of the left upper ureter takes place in the paraortal lymph nodes and that of the right upper ureter takes place in the paracaval as well as in the interortocaval lymph nodes.
-The lower part of the ureter drains its lymph-obliged load in the Nodi lympahtici iliacae et obturatoriae (pelvis lymph nodes).
+The lower part of the ureter drains its lymph-obliged load in the Nodi lympahtici iliacae and obturatoriae (pelvis lymph nodes).

 Diseases and malformations of the ureter

-In case of a constant reflux, it is possible that the inflammations of the renal pelvis and the urinary bladder are chronified.
+In the case of constant reflux, it is possible that the inflammations of the renal pelvis and the urinary bladder are chronified.
 The manifested inflammations can again cause a malakoplakia (grey-whitish plaque at the ureter wall) or a Urerteritis cystica.

-The most common malformations are, amongst other things, ureteroceles, ureter orifice narrowings and ureterectopies.
+The most common malformations are, amongst other things, ureteroceles, ureter orifice narrowings, and ureterectopies.

 Inflammation of a ureter is usually due to the upward spread of infection in cystitis.

-- spread of microbes that are commensals of the bowel (Escherichia coli and Streptococcus faecalis) from the perineum, especially in women because of the short wide urethra, its proximity to the anus and the moist perineal conditions
+- Spread of microbes that are commensals of the bowel (Escherichia coli and Streptococcus faecalis) from the perineum, especially in women because of the short wide urethra, its proximity to the anus and the moist perineal conditions

-- Inflammation in the absence of microbes, e.g. following radiotherapy or passage of a catheter or other instrument.
+- Inflammation in the absence of microbes, e.g., following radiotherapy or passage of a catheter or other instrument.

-The urine may appear cloudy and have anunpleasant smell.
+The urine may appear cloudy and have an unpleasant smell.
 Lower abdominal pain often accompanies cystitis.

-Predisposing factors.
-The most important predisposing factors are coliform microbes in the perineal region and stasis of urine in the bladder.
+Predisposing factors: The most important predisposing factors are coliform microbes in the perineal region and stasis of urine in the bladder.

-During sexual intercourse there may be trauma to the urethra and transfer of microbes from the perineum, especially in the female.
+During sexual intercourse, there may be trauma to the urethra and transfer of microbes from the perineum, especially in the female.

 This may follow repeated attacks of acute cystitis.
-It occurs most commonly in males over 60 years of age when compression of the urethra by an enlarged prostate gland prevents the bladder from emptying completely.
+It occurs most commonly in men over 60 years of age when compression of the urethra by an enlarged prostate gland prevents the bladder from emptying completely.

-Ureter calculi, urinary calculi, kidney calculi:
+Ureter calculi, urinary calculi, and kidney calculi

 The possibility of the formation of calculi increases with increasing age whereby men and women are affected equally.